 IMPACT ON CONGREGATIONAL USE: As you consider the room or rooms that would be dedicated to hosting a person in Sanctuary, review all of the other common ways your building is used.
 Make a list of events or uses that could be impacted (or could impact your guest) such as use of your primary sanctuary (for worship, choir practice, weddings, funerals, bar/bat mitzvahs)

-8 UURISE can help set up a Faithify or other crowdfunding campaign for this.
+4 UURISE can help set up a Faithify or other crowdfunding campaign for this.

-and of your classrooms and other spaces, such as for evening classes or gatherings, Coming of Age or Our Whole Lives gatherings, or other youth group meetings and retreats.
+and of your classrooms and other spaces, such as for evening classes or gatherings, or youth group meetings or retreats.